axiomgaming/lostark_theory/armor_sets.md

 ## Swamp of Yearning

-Support classes.
 Increased damage and Swiftness for the party, and identity gain plus move speed for the wearer.
+Best for support classes.

 **2 Piece Set Bonus**